RahulSinghRaj/tele-shilling-bot-test/README.md

 # NOTICE
 Many people asking that it is not working now.
 ## This is not officially launched yet
-SO nothing is working now. it is normal.
+So nothing is working now. it is normal.
 Join https://t.me/AutoShillTG to get the official announcement of this program for **FREE**.

 ## And there is a beta test program running now.